 If we can't decide on what basis to include or exclude things from this avowedly contradictory "Totality", then perhaps it includes things that not only do not exist, but things that cannot exist?

-This latest possibility now poses far more serious problems for any attempt to construct an Ontological Definition of the "Totality".
+This latest possibility now poses far more serious problems for any attempt to construct an Ontological Definition of the "Totality", like that offered above.
 That is because several DM-theses imply the 'perimeter fence' (as it were) encircling the "Totality" is full of holes.

 While rival ontological systems often operate with some sort of closed-border policy -- admitting the existence of certain things, disallowing others -- it turns out that DM-theorists can't reject anything at all, since they openly admit (if not adamantly insist upon) the existence of countless contradictions (as well as paradoxes) -- and endless trillions of them -- indeed, possibly hundreds, if not thousands in each and every atom in the entire universe!

 Hence, the 'DM-boundary-fence' isn't so much porous as non-existent.
 It is about as effective as the "perimeters" the cops regularly set up in 24, the TV film series; the miscreants always manage to get through.
 The "Totality", it seems, could contain anything, including impossible objects -- not just contradictory objects and processes, but mythical and imaginary ones, too.
 Maybe it includes four-edged hexagons, the round square, the golden mountain, unicorns, the Olympian Gods, the end of the rainbow, and perhaps even the Adhedral Triangle?